awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 **Dynamic programming** (**DP**) is an extremely useful technique.
   * ***N.B.*** Students often have trouble with this topic, however, with sufficient practice, it will become more intuitive and familiar.
 The lectures will also demonstrate illustrative examples for this purpose.

 The ***key*** to mastering dynamic programming is to perform lots of practice problems.
-While the homeworks are a starting point, do additional textbook problems and other references (e.g., textbooks, courses, etc.) for further practice.
+While the homeworks are a starting point, perform additional textbook problems and consult other/external references (e.g., textbooks, courses, etc.) for further practice.

 The ***outline*** for this section is as follows:
   * **Fibonacci numbers** → This is a "toy example" to illustrate the basic idea of dynamic programming